How does Laser Eye Surgery work? Everything you need to know

 Optical correction to improve vision has been around for centuries.
-In more recent times, medical scientists realised that vision could be improved without the use of glasses that break, fall off, or fog up.
-Though contact lenses were a big step forward in terms of convenience and freedom of vision, they also come with their own set of disadvantages, such as the risk of eye infection and the ongoing cost of maintaining a supply.
+In more recent times, medical scientists realised that vision could improve without the use of glasses that break, fall, or fog.
+Contact lenses were a big step forward in convenience and freedom of vision.
+But they also come with their own set of disadvantages.
+Such as the risk of eye infection and the ongoing cost of maintaining a supply.

-The excimer laser was first described in the 1970s and in 1987 the first laser eye surgery was performed with a technique still used to today, photorefractive keratectomy (PRK).
-Over the last three decades, laser eye surgery has continued to advance and evolve, with millions of people and their eyes benefiting from this technology.
+The excimer laser was first described in the 1970s.
+In 1987 the first laser eye surgery was performed with a technique still used to today.
+Photorefractive keratectomy (PRK).
+Over the last three decades, laser eye surgery has continued to advance and evolve.
+Now millions of people and their eyes benefit from this technology.

 How Does Laser Eye Surgery Work: the Principles

 To understand how laser eye surgery works, we must first understand a bit about refractive error and eye anatomy.

 Refractive error refers to a mismatch of the focusing power of the eyeball to its axial length.
 A simple way to think of it is that the refractive components of the eye, which include the tear film (the very first surface that light hits as it enters the eye), the cornea (the dome of transparent tissue at the front of the eye), and the crystalline lens (sitting behind the coloured iris inside the eye), bend and refract light rays.
 Entering the eye in such a way that they come together at a single point.

 Ametropia is the medical term describing the state of an eye with refractive error.
 So the point at which these light rays come together falls either too short or too far of the sensory retina at the back of the eyeball.
 The array of light rays that do end up hitting the retina are not contained as a single clear point.
 But as a defocused set of rays, which we interpret as blurry vision.